Our History And Timeline

 2002

-Armenian Government donated a Soviety-era building to expand AAWC
+Armenian Government donated a Soviet-era building to expand AAWC

-Recognizing the importance of AACA-AAWC's work in Armenia, the Armenian Government donated a five-story Soviet-era building and surrounding land to AAWC through a special presidential decree in support of AAWC's mission to renovate the space and expand medical services.
+Recognizing the importance of AACA's work in Armenia, the Armenian Government donates a five-story Soviet-era building and surrounding land to the AAWC through a special presidential decree in support of AAWC's mission.

 2003

-The Endocrinology and Family Medicine Department was established at AAWC to provide medical services in internal medicine and general health.
+AACA introduces the Endocrinology and Family Medicine Department at the AAWC to provide medical services in internal medicine and general health.

 2003